-The Delaware River Sojourn is an seven-day guided paddling trip on the nationally-designated wild and scenic Delaware River, combining canoeing/kayaking, camping (optional), educational programs, historical interpretation, and more.
-The Sojourn is designed for people of all ages & experience levels; our guides from the National Canoe Safety Patrol provide paddling guidance & safety instruction.
+The Delaware River Sojourn is a seven-day guided paddling trip on the nationally-designated wild and scenic Delaware River, combining canoeing/kayaking, camping (optional), educational programs, historical interpretation, and more.
+The Sojourn is designed for people of all ages & experience levels; our guides from the National Canoe Safety Patrol provide basic paddling guidance & safety instruction.
 Paddlers may join the entire trip or selected days of their choice.
 The Sojourn is sanctioned & insured by the American Canoe Association.

 The Sojourn's purpose is to heighten awareness of and appreciation for the Delaware River and its watershed, which flows through New York, New Jersey, Pennsylvania, and Delaware.
 Guided by the philosophy that by getting people out on the water and experiencing it firsthand, they too become its stewards, the Delaware River Sojourn helps protect the river and its environs for present and future generations.

 Part of the Sojourn's stewardship focus involves introducing youth to paddling the river through the Delaware River Sojourn Youth Paddle Program.
 We are asking group leaders who may be interested in taking advantage of this funding opportunity in 2020 to please email Clarence Gardiner at email@example.com.
 Information on the program can be found at https://delawareriversojourn.com/index.php/youthprogram.

 Join the Delaware River Sojourn and experience a fun, recreational adventure, which celebrates family, friends, and the great outdoors!
 Come out and paddle the Delaware River, the longest un-dammed river east of the Mississippi.

 For complete information, including registration details, please visit the Delaware River Sojourn web site at https://delawareriversojourn.com.
 If you are interested in joining our email notification list, please email firstname.lastname@example.org.